-Generally speaking, parents of a child have the right to custody and control of the child, meaning that parents have the right and responsibility to physically care for the child and make important decisions regarding their life.
+Generally speaking, parents have the right and responsibility to physically care for the child and make important decisions regarding their life.
 When parents separate or divorce, some of these rights and responsibilities are split between the parents, but this does not change the fact that the child will continue to have two parents, will continue to be cared for, and will continue to be entitled to a relationship with both parents.